 Nonetheless, I believe God is rising up an army of people passionate about reversing these dietary-induced disease trends that are so prevalent among us.
 If you’re willing to continue this pursuit knowing the points listed above, keep reading.

-Besides, I prefer to base everything I do on God’s Word, as this is the only thing that has stood the test of time, even when it comes to health and nutrition.
+I prefer to base everything I do on God’s Word, as this is the only thing that has stood the test of time, even when it comes to health and nutrition.
 Consequently, I have chosen to be a Biblical Health Counselor rather than a nutritionist or dietitian.
 (See above for specific MN statute allowing for this.)

 If you do not have any related experience like I did, there are a couple of things you could do to get started.
 You could go the AANC’s website and look over their recommended reading list for the certification exam.
 Purchase these books and study them as much as possible.
 Just reading these books will teach you more than you ever thought you could know about true nutritional healing.
 Then read at least a couple of the books listed on the left side of my website.

 However you decide to do it, I would offer one final cautionary recommendation: Stay in the Word of God and keep it as your foundation.
 Even the natural health field is filled with discrepancies and differences.
 Some say to avoid meat; some say to eat tons of it.
 Some recommend that we never eat grains and some say it’s important to soak them.
 Line up your nutritional beliefs with the Word of God before you lead people astray.
 Dietary trends will come and go, but the Word of God always withstands the test of time.
 And it is truly amazing just how much the Bible says about natural health and nutrition!
 (For some examples of things like that which most people don’t even know about, check out my post: Is Natural Medicine a False God?

 May God bless you as you honor Him with your body and help others to do so!